-Students will adhere to the holidays observed at the individual clinical sites as follows (refer to the Activity Absence Due to Religious Holiday section of this manual for further information).
+Students will adhere to the holidays observed at the individual clinical sites.(refer to the Activity Absence Due to Religious Holiday section of this manual for further information).
 Please note that each clinical site may observe different holidays.
 You are required to follow the holiday schedule of the individual clinical site with disregard for BCM holidays.
 Students are required to use vacation time if they desire to be absent on a BCM holiday that is not observed by an individual clinical site.

 - a.
-Clinical rotations where SRNAs are required to take holiday call (i.e., BTOB, BTOR): Vacation time that is granted on a holiday may result in the utilization of the student's vacation time. - b.
-Clinical rotations that do not require SRNAs to take holiday call (e.g., BSLMC, TCH, HMH): Students will be granted the day off on all holidays observed by the individual institutions.
-Holidays do not result in the loss of vacation time. - c.
-VAMC: First call is not required during the VAMC rotations.
-Students will be granted the day off on all holidays observed by VAMC.
-Holidays do not result in the loss of vacation time. - d.
-Away rotations (e.g., Pampa, Plainview): Students will observe the facility holiday schedule.
+Clinical rotations where SRNAs are required to take holiday call: Vacation time that is granted on a holiday may result in the utilization of the student's vacation time. - b.
+Clinical rotations that do not require SRNAs to take holiday call: Students will be granted the day off on all holidays observed by the individual institutions.
+Holidays do not result in the loss of vacation time.